Jerónimos Monastery Tickets and Information

 About Jerónimos Monastery

+The monastery is known for its intricate decoration and historical significance.
+Construction started in 1501 under the orders of King Manuel I of Portugal, following the return of Portuguese explorer 'Vasco da Gama' from his voyage to India.
 The purpose of the monastery was to commemorate da Gama's successful journey, and to give thanks to the Virgin Mary for his safe return.
-It was funded by a tax on spices, which was a lucrative trade at the time.
+Interestingly, it the project was funded by a tax on spices, which was a lucrative trade at the time!

-In addition to the church, the monastery complex also includes:
+The monastery complex also includes:

 - Chapels: The monastery has several important chapels including the Main Chapel, which is home to the tombs of King Manuel I & Queen Maria of Aragon as well as other Portuguese royalty.
 The South & North Transept Chapels are home to the tombs of King João III and Queen Catarina of Austria.